Amazon Elastic Container Registry – ECR

 • supports tools and docker CLI to push, pull and manage Docker images, Open Container Initiative (OCI) images, and OCI-compatible artifacts.

-• supports ECR Lifecycle policies that help with managing the lifecycle of the images in the repositories.
+• supports ECR Lifecycle policies that help with managing the lifecycle of the images in the repositories, including expiring and archiving images.

 Elastic Container Registry - ECR